5 Best Curling Irons for Long Hair in 2017 – Reviews, Comparison & Guide

 - Wrap the mid-section portion of your hair section around the barrel before rolling and clamping the rest.
 This is the healthiest and strongest part of your hair, so it can withstand heat better.
 It’s also harder to curl than the ends, so placing it closer to the barrel will help even out the results.

-- Hold each section in the curling iron for about three seconds.
+- Hold each section in the iron for about three seconds.
 Only increase curling time if necessary.

 - If your hair is difficult to curl, try using a setting spray.